 If you have previous LGPS rights, it is very important that you contact us, as there are LGPS rules that we have to apply if you do not provide us with any instructions and applying these rules may not be to your advantage.

-You may be able to transfer pension rights into the LGPS from any other public sector scheme provided that you ask within 12 months of joining.
+You will be able to transfer pension rights into the LGPS from any other public sector scheme provided you make an application within 12 months of joining.

 Yes, you can pay extra to increase your pension either by paying additional contributions to buy an increased LGPS pension known as Additional Pension Contributions (APCs) or by making Additional Voluntary Contributions (AVCs).

-Our AVC scheme is administered for us by Prudential and details are available on their website or you can the Prudential on 0800 032 6674.
+Our AVC scheme is administered for us by Prudential and details are available on their website.

 It is important to read the For your future leaflet and to seek advice before opting out of the LGPS.